 The dust covers do lock on tight, so while it is possible to get them off with one hand, using two hands is much easier.
 Only one hand is needed to get the dust cover off, but the magazine has to be firmly held, in a pouch or in your second hand, to quickly sweep it off.
 My recommendation is not to have the dust covers on any magazine you anticipate you might need to use in the short term.

-The follower is the Magpul self-leveling, anti-tilt follower that they have been selling as a seperate component.
+The follower is the Magpul self-leveling, anti-tilt follower that they have been selling as a separate component.
 This is the same follower that other companies, like Brownells, have been using in their magazines.

 Click here to get Magpul PMAGs from Brownells.